oktadev/okta-blog/_source/_posts/2020-07-20-easy-user-sync-hooks.md

 Now everything should be enabled for testing.
 You can create a user manually in the admin portal, using [Self-Service Registration](https://developer.okta.com/blog/2018/02/06/build-user-registration-with-node-react-and-okta) (if enabled on your tenant) or by using the [Create User API Requests](https://developer.okta.com/docs/reference/api/users/#create-user).

-In this example, we’ll create a user using the Create User Without Credentials Request from our [Okta Postman Environment](https://developer.okta.com/code/rest/).
+In this example, we'll create a user using the Create User Without Credentials Request from our [Okta Postman Environment](https://developer.okta.com/code/rest/).
 My user will have the following values, but you may create yours with whatever values you prefer.

 {% img blog/easy-user-sync-hooks/postman.png alt:"postman" width:"773" %}{: .center-image }